ABOUT SAHMRI

 WHAT IS SAHMRI?

-SAHMRI is South Australia’s independent, not-for-profit health and medical research institute.
+SAHMRI is South Australia’s not-for-profit health and medical research institute.

 We believe in a healthier future for all Australians.
 We listen to the needs of our communities to deliver research that changes the way healthcare is delivered.
 Through research excellence, innovation and strategic partnerships, we turn discoveries in health and medical research into impact for the community to improve their lives and the health of all Australians.